 One Bible scripture that may seem to suggest an alternative way to attain eternal salvation is Luke 10:25-28.
 In this passage, an expert in the Old Testament Law asked Jesus Christ what was necessary for him to have eternal life.
 Jesus responded to this man that if he loved God with all his heart, soul, strength, and mind, and loved his neighbor as himself, he would have eternal life.

 On the basis of this scripture, some people may conclude that anyone who loves God and his neighbor will have eternal salvation, without any need for them to trust in Jesus Christ as their Savior.
-Such a conclusion may seem reasonable on the basis of the widely held belief of Christians that a number of people mentioned in the Old Testament (Enoch, Noah, Abraham, Joseph, Moses, Elijah, etc.) went to heaven, despite the fact that they had no opportunity to trust in Jesus as their Savior, since He did not come to earth until centuries later.
+Such a conclusion may seem reasonable on the basis of the belief that a number of people mentioned in the Old Testament (Enoch, Noah, Abraham, Joseph, Moses, Elijah, etc.) went to heaven, despite the fact that they had no opportunity to trust in Jesus as their Savior, since He did not come to earth until centuries later.
 What these Old Testament people had in common was that they demonstrated love for God and faith (i.e., trust) in Him, although there were times when each of them failed in one or both regards.

 There is no definite scriptural basis for believing that God would use similar criteria today to grant eternal salvation to someone who has never heard the gospel message.
 What Jesus Christ told the expert in the Law may have been valid for only people who lived and died before Jesus died on a cross as the ultimate sacrifice for the sins of mankind.
-Therefore, the only way a person can be certain that they have eternal salvation is by trusting in Jesus as their Savior.
+Therefore, the only way a person can be certain that they have eternal salvation is by trusting in Jesus Christ as their Savior.